 The short of it is, I’m a thinking clown.
 That’s “a clown who thinks” and “not a clown at thinking,” and it’s a symptom of chronic dichotomy.
+While this is my personal blog, I’ve been published professionally at these places and can be contacted here.

 Why “Gunmetal Geisha”?
 It’s the right touch of dichotomy.